Raw Food – Why Turning Off the Oven Could Improve Your Health

 Rich in digestive enzymes

 Raw foods require less energy to digest as they contain enzymes that help break them down.
 When you heat food to temperatures higher than 47 degrees Celsius or 112 degrees Fahrenheit, these enzymes are destroyed, meaning your body needs to produce its own enzymes (called endogenous enzymes) to help digest food.
-The greater our intake of enzymes from food, the easier it is for our body to fully digest and utilise the nutrients, without overly taxing our bodies.
+The greater our intake of enzymes from food, the easier it is for our body to fully digest and utilize the nutrients, without overly taxing our bodies.

 How Do Raw Foods Help Your Health?